lg2de/SimpleAccounting/README.md

 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=lg2de_SimpleAccounting&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=lg2de_SimpleAccounting)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=lg2de_SimpleAccounting&metric=security_rating)](https://sonarcloud.io/dashboard?id=lg2de_SimpleAccounting)

-**SimpleAccounting** is a simple software for accounting.
+**SimpleAccounting** is a simple program for accounting.
-It supports double-entry accounting including split bookings and several reports.
+It supports double-entry accounting, including split bookings and several reports.
-Bookings can be imported from text files (CSV), e.g. provided by your bank account web access.
+Bookings can be imported from text files (CSV), e.g., provided by your bank account web access.

 I started `SimpleAccounting` around 2005, only for my personal use to manage accounts and balances of a small club.
-In 2019, I met a colleague from another small club who was looking for a simple solution to get an overview of the balances of several logical and real accounts.
+In 2019, I met a colleague from a different small club who was looking for an easy way to see the balances of several accounts, both real and logical.

 So, I decided to rework my solution to make it usable for others and open source.